 Mercedes-Benz has been in the van business for over a century and has consistently been at the forefront of the passenger and cargo hauling industry.
-The Mercedes-Benz Sprinter has also become an iconic name amongst those in travel and tourism, as well as logistics, and countless other industries where transporting large numbers of people and their stuff is of paramount importance.
-The 2020 Sprinter Cargo Van comes in short and long-wheelbase configurations and is powered by either a force-fed four-cylinder gas engine or turbo diesel six-cylinder, both producing 188 horsepower, with varying torque outputs.
-Building refined and premium-feeling cars come naturally to this legendary manufacturer, and the Sprinter looks and feels more upmarket than its rivals such as the ancient GMC Savana Passenger Van, but the Ford Transit puts up a good fight.
+The Mercedes-Benz Sprinter has also become an iconic name amongst those in the travel and tourism, as well as logistics, and countless other industries where transporting large numbers of people and their stuff is of paramount importance.
+The 2021 Sprinter Cargo Van comes in short and long-wheelbase configurations and is powered by either a force-fed four-cylinder gas engine or pair of turbo diesels - one a four-cylinder and one a V6.
+Building refined and premium-feeling cars come naturally to this legendary manufacturer, and the Sprinter looks and feels more upmarket than its rivals such as the ancient GMC Savana Passenger Van, but the Ford Transit Passenger Van puts up a good fight.

 If you've been in the van game long enough, you'll be able to spot a Sprinter from a mile away, but if you're new to this segment, we doubt that it will really matter.
 Vans, after all, are built to perform a single function, and that is to transport goods and people en masse, and the better it does that, the more popular it will be.
 Looks, therefore, rank low on the scale of importance.
 That's not to say that the Sprinter Passenger Van is an ugly thing to look at.
 Its front end looks classy and is finished off with a three-pointed star, which is never a bad thing.
 Available exterior features include electrically folding exterior mirrors, 16-inch alloy wheels, an electrically operated sliding door, and fog lamps with cornering light function.

-The 2020 Mercedes-Benz Sprinter Passenger Van's dimensions are split in two: the 144-inch wheelbase van is 233.5 inches long, sits 114.2 inches tall, and is 92.3 inches wide including the side mirrors.
-Curb weight for the SWB van is 5,609 lbs at its lightest, and 6,171 lbs in 4x4 trim.
+The 2021 Mercedes-Benz Sprinter Passenger Van's dimensions are split in three.
+The 144-inch wheelbase van with the low roof is 233.5 inches long, sits 102.8 inches tall, and is 92.3 inches wide including the side mirrors.
+The regular-wheelbase with the high roof is 114.8 inches tall.
+Curb weight for the SWB van is 5,633 lbs at its lightest, and 6,173 lbs in 4x4 trim.
 The 170-inch long-wheelbase van measures in with a total length of 274.3 inches and is 113.5 inches tall.
-In its lightest form, it weighs 6,173 pounds, going up to a maximum of 6,413 lbs for the diesel equipped van.
+In its lightest form, it weighs 6,173 pounds, going up to a maximum of 6,426 lbs for the diesel equipped van.

 The Sprinter Passenger Van will only ever be expected to carry between 12 and 15 people and a few of their belongings, and perhaps do some light towing work, which places a lower expectation on overall performance: as long as it can carry its load at legal speeds, the job is done.
-Mercedes-Benz offers the Sprinter Passenger Van with two engine options.
+Mercedes-Benz offers the Sprinter Passenger Van with three engine options.
 The first is a force-fed four-cylinder gas engine producing 188 horsepower, which might not sound like a lot, but it delivers its power low down in the range.
 In this configuration, the Sprinter Passenger Van feels plucky enough for some light work and can keep up with traffic in town without issue, even when loaded with people.
 Out on the highway, it's a different matter: the Sprinter takes a long time to build up and maintain speed.
-The more powerful six-cylinder engine produces the same horsepower figure, but adds more torque, and in this guise feels fast enough, and has enough low-down power to get most jobs done without a hiccup.
+The new 2.0-liter four-cylinder turbodiesel offers a little less power but a little more torque than the gas engine and substantially better economy.
+The more powerful six-cylinder engine produces the same 188 hp as the gas engine, but adds a lot more torque, and in this guise feels fast enough, and has enough low-down power to get most jobs done without a hiccup.
 The maximum towing capacity is 5,000 pounds.

-Powering the 2020 Mercedes Sprinter Passenger Van is a pair of low-power, but capable engines that get the job done.
+Powering the 2021 Mercedes Sprinter Passenger Van is a trio of low-power, but capable engines that get the job done.
 After all, when looking for a passenger van, the only thing that matters is that it can move at a reasonable pace.
 The base engine is a 2.0-liter turbocharged four-cylinder producing 188 hp and 258 lb-ft of torque between 2,500 and 3,500 rpm.
 This engine sends its power to the rear wheels via a 9G-Tronic nine-speed automatic transmission.
 Power is adequate, but traveling at higher speeds is an issue.
-For those who need to carry extra weight or tow goods at the back, the better option is the 3.0-liter turbo diesel six-cylinder engine which produces the same 188 hp, but gets 325 lb-ft of torque, available from only 1,400 rpm.
+The new four-cylinder diesel engine produces 161 hp and 266 lb-ft of torque, the latter from only 1,400 rpm.
+For those who need to carry extra weight or tow goods at the back, the better option is the 3.0-liter turbo diesel six-cylinder engine which produces 188 hp, but gets 325 lb-ft of torque, available from 1,400 rpm.
 That adds much more pulling power.
-Power is sent to the rear via a seven-speed transmission.
+Power is sent to the rear via a seven-speed transmission on both diesel models.
 The SWB van can also be specified with a 4x4 system when equipped with the V6 diesel.

-Due to its classification as a van, the EPA doesn't offer any official gas mileage figures for the 2020 Mercedes-Benz Sprinter Passenger Van, but according to independent sources, the Sprinter should see an average combined figure of between 17 and 19 miles per gallon.
-With a 22-gallon fuel tank fitted to the four-cylinder SWB van and a 24.5-gallon tank fitted in six-cylinder vans, the Sprinter Passenger van should have an approximate range of between 396 and 441 miles.
+Due to its classification as a van, the EPA doesn't offer any official gas mileage figures for the 2020 Mercedes-Benz Sprinter Passenger Van, but according to independent sources, the Sprinter should see an average combined figure of between 17 and 19 miles per gallon - and the new 2.0-liter diesel should easily break 20 mpg.
+With a 22-gallon fuel tank fitted to the four-cylinder SWB van and a 24.5-gallon tank fitted in six-cylinder vans, the Sprinter Passenger van should have an approximate range of between 374 and 500 miles.

 Passenger vans aren't exactly known for their luxurious accommodation; you usually get a set of basic seats, a few cupholders, and seatbelts, but the game has moved on in recent years, and people are expecting more than just the fundamentals.
 That is one of the biggest reasons why the Mercedes-Benz Sprinter is as popular as it is: its interior is one of the most refined in its class, and has a quality feel that is lacking in some more basic offerings such as the GMC Savana Passenger Van.
 The high step-in level makes getting in and out easy, especially in the back, and once inside, the Sprinter Passenger Van offers good visibility out the front and behind the A-pillars, but after that, it becomes limited.
 With above-average build quality and refinement, the Sprinter is a pleasure to drive over long distances and should prove to be one of the most comfortable in its class.